shomilj/personal-website/_posts/projects/explore-spotify/2020-03-23-explore-spotify.md

 | Wake Me Up                                                   |   8766125 |
 | Beautiful Creatures (feat.
 MAX)                              |   8254825 |

+In the past 12 months, I listened to over 21 hours of Lauv, followed by a distant 12 hours of Alan Silvestri.

 | ARTIST Name                                                  | ms played |
 | :----------------------------------------------------------- | --------: |